Flipper Zero Firmware

 • Debugging requires a supported probe.
 That includes:

-• Wi-Fi devboard with stock firmware (blackmagic).
+• Wi-Fi Devboard with stock firmware (blackmagic).

 • ST-Link and compatible devices.